mauricioaniche/repodriller/README.md

 *   _betweenDates(from,to)_: The range of commits, starting at "from" timestamp, ending at "to" timestamp.
 *   _since(date)_: All commits that appear after a certain timestamp.

-One interesting thing about RepoDriller is that is avoids huge commits.
+One interesting thing about RepoDriller is that it avoids huge commits.
 When a commit contains too many files (> 50), it will be ignored.

 ## Filtering commits